kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Yale Linus Smart Lock L2](www.yalehome.com/it/en/products/smart-security-ecosystem/smart-locks/linus-smart-lock-l2), [YouTube Demonstration](https://www.youtube.com/watch?v=27ieagBr8kY)<br />

 🔹 **Why it matters to Eviot:**
    Hardware that is controlled via an App connected to the internet, that right is in Eviot's playbook.
 But also, and maybe most importantly, I have 'Remote Cont.
-Lock' as number on the list of project I would love to work on for fun.<br />
+Lock' as number 4 on the list of project I would love to work on for fun.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   Watching the long format YouTube Demo of this instance of a remote controlled lock got me graetful for the Software Engineering journey I am on.
+   Watching the long format YouTube Demo of this instance of a remote controlled lock got me grateful for the Software Engineering journey I am on.
 Creating web apps might be a good start in considering creation of such auto-lock/unlock systems.<br />
    Smart homes are collections of smart systems each potentially controlled from a central application.
 Eviot could very well be the central processing unit orchestrating monitoring, automation and remote control of components of the smart house's system.

 ## Idea 11